 For those who want to perform a variety of exercises in the basement workout room, rolled rubber is a popular choice.
 It delivers a good price per square foot versus other floorings.
 Rubber has a nice level of shock absorption, so it delivers a higher level of protection for the athlete’s knee, hip, and ankle joints than the bare concrete.
 It is also a great surface for exercise equipment to be place on, such as a Bowflex machine or treadmill.

-Our Plyometric Rubber Roll product has an 8 mm thickness (about 0.31 inches) of low-density rubber, so it nicely mixes firmness with cushioning.
+Our Plyometric Rubber Roll Sport Natural product has an 8 mm thickness (about 0.31 inches) of low-density rubber, so it nicely mixes firmness with cushioning.

 Rubber Mat Gym Flooring

-If you’re looking for a rubber mat to place under exercise equipment, we offer a 4x6 Rubber Floor Mat for the home gym.
+If you’re looking for a rubber mat to place under exercise equipment, we offer a 4x6 Sundance Mat Straight Edge Standard for the home gym.
 It has a 3/4 inch thickness measurement, which nicely protects the concrete subfloor from heavy equipment such as weight machines.